Murder of Stephanie Kuhen: Analysis

+Sociologist Wayne Mellinger used critical discourse analysis to examine the news report in the Los Angeles Times, writing that "pre-existing narratives and maps of meaning are taken from our cultural myths and assigned to a new reality so that the new reality conforms to that cultural myth....This is how ideologies work."
+He asserts that the Los Angeles Times story employed many features of innocent victim narratives, including unexpected circumstances with no way out, emotion-arousing words and phrases.
+Mellinger also claimed that an informant in the LAPD told him that the event, as reported in the Times, may not have occurred at all; his informant alleged that what actually occurred was a drug deal gone bad.

 George Ramos of the Los Angeles Times reported that many Cypress Park residents were angered by the negative portrayal of their community in the media.
-Specifically mentioned were concerns that there was a perceived lack of attention to gang issues from the municipal government and their council member, Mike Hernandez; and there was also anger about the Los Angeles Times posting large images of Stephanie Kuhen and her brother on the front page of the newspaper, stating that the media does not do this with ethnic minority children.
+Specifically mentioned were concerns that there was a perceived lack of attention to gang issues from the municipal government and their council member, Mike Hernandez.
+There was also anger about the Los Angeles Times posting large images of Stephanie Kuhen and her brother on the front page of the newspaper, stating that the media does not do this with ethnic minority children.
 Ramos said that the editor of the newspaper had asked for the images of the children to be posted before learning that they were white.
 Ramos also stated that many Cypress Park residents believed that if one is not from Cypress Park, one should be concerned with crime in his or her own neighborhood rather than in Cypress Park.

 Allan Parachini of the American Civil Liberties Union said that the media focused attention on the Kuhen case because the victim was white.
 George Cotliar, a Los Angeles Times managing editor, said that race was not the reason why the media focused attention on the case.
 Bill Lord, a director at NBC affiliate KNBC, also stated that race was not a factor in why the media covered the Kuhen case.
 Larry Elder, a politically conservative African-American talk show host, stated that law enforcement ignored the gangs in Cypress Park since most of the residents were Hispanic and Black.